On essential-selfadjointness of differential operators on closed manifolds: Lorentzian Laplacians on surfaces

-\part{Lorentzian Laplacians on surfaces}
+\section{Lorentzian Laplacians on surfaces}

-\section{General facts on Lorentzian tori}
+\subsection{General facts on Lorentzian tori}

-We will consider 2-tori with smooth Lorentzian metrics.
+We will consider for $X$ a 2-torus with a smooth Lorentzian metric $g$.
+Recall that a Lorentzian metric on a surface is a smooth non degenerate symmetric 2-form of signature $(1, 1)$.
 There is, as in the Riemannian case, an associated geodesic flow (the Hamiltonian flow of the dual metric), a canonical volume form and a Laplace operator, which is an hyperbolic operator.

+{\it The null curves:} a smooth curve $\gamma $ is said to be {\it null } if, at every point $x$ of $\gamma $, and any tangent vector $V$ to $\gamma $ at the point $x$, we have $g_x(V,V)=0$, i.e. the tangent spaces to $\gamma $ are isotropic.
+Locally the null curves are the leaves of two transverse foliations.
+This is not always true globally.

+A {\it closed null leaf} $ \gamma $ is a simple closed curve which is null.
+There is then a neighborhood of $\gamma $ with two null foliations: ${\cal F}_+ $ is close to the tangent space to $\gamma $ and ${\cal F }_- $ is transversal to $\gamma $.
+We can then define a {\it Poincar\'e map} $P_\gamma $ as follows.
+Take a point $x_0$ on $\gamma $ and a germ of leaf of ${\cal F}_- $, $C$ at $x_0$.
+Then $P_\gamma $ is a germ of diffeomorphism $(C,x_0 )$ into itself obtained by following the null leaves of ${\cal F}_+$.
+The map $P_\gamma $ is uniquely defined modulo smooth conjugation by germs of diffeomorphisms.
+Note that $P_\gamma $ is orientation preserving because $X$ is orientable.